-4. Our Guiding Principles
+Our Guiding Principles

-In fulfilling the legal obligations outlined further on in this scheme, we are guided by six principles.
+Ashfield Primary School will do all we can to ensure that this policy does not discriminate, directly or indirectly.
+We shall do this through regular monitoring and evaluation of our policies In fulfilling the legal obligations outlined further on in this scheme, we are guided by six principles.